Nautical Almanac (band): History

-Nautical Almanac first organized in Ann Arbor Michigan in 1994 (the year Harper and Ptak met) from the same experimental music scene which produced Wolf Eyes, Beast People, and Andrew W.K.
+Nautical Almanac first organized in Ann Arbor Michigan in 1994 (the year Harper and Ptak met) from the same experimental music scene which produced Wolf Eyes, Universal Indians, and Andrew W.K.

 Nautical Almanac was created after Harper's infamous band Scheme was dissolved.
 Nautical Almanac's first shows revolved around guerrilla performances and consisted of general open door member policy.
 In 1996, Nautical Almanac released its self-titled debut LP on Hanson Records.
 By then the band's lineup solidly consisted of Nathan Young, Sol Meltzer, and Twig Harper.
 The following year those members were involved in a police riot which was followed by unwarranted house surveillance and raids looking for Twig Harper which caused him to move to Chicago with Carly Ptak.
 At this point Ptak and Harper furthered Nautical's research in DIY electronics, circuit bending, record cutting, and costumed performance.

 From 1997 to 2001, Ptak and Harper operated a junk-resale-antique store on Division Street named The Mystery Spot.
 In 2001, they relocated to Baltimore, Maryland buying a store front with two abandoned floors above.
 Right away they knocked a hole in a wall and began squatting the top two floors and doing repairs to the neglected space.
 The building was named Tarantula Hill and hosted many touring and local experimental performances, the first ever show held there featured Lightning Bolt, Forcefield, Neon Hunk, and Spread Eagle, Ptak's band with Misty Martinez.
 During this time the HERESEE record label was created and Nautical Almanac toured the US and Europe extensively.

 In 2004, Nautical Almanac was reformed as a Noise-Rock band with the inclusion of Max Eisenberg on drums, electronics and vocals.
 Three months of touring and the LP Cover the Earth featured this line-up.

 In March 2006, shortly before Harper's performance at New York's No Fun Fest, the first floor of their building and much of their equipment and archives were lost in a mysterious fire.